kasteelharry/google-drive-slideshow/readme.md

 Furthermore, setup a `.env` file containing at least the following parameters:

-- DRIVE_ID='your-drive-id'
+- `DRIVE_ID='your-drive-id'`
-- ROOT_FOLDER_ID='your-folder-id' (folder needs to be on that drive)
+- `ROOT_FOLDER_ID='your-folder-id'` (folder needs to be on that drive)
-- CREDENTIALS_FILE='credentials.json'
+- `CREDENTIALS_FILE='credentials.json'`
-- SLIDESHOW_SPEED: How fast the slideshow is going in seconds.
+- `SLIDESHOW_SPEED=30`: How fast the slideshow is going in seconds.
 More precisely, it will be this time plus the time to find and download a new image.

 Optional parameters:

-- MAX_FILE_SIZE: Maximum allowable file size in MB.
+- `MAX_FILE_SIZE`: Maximum allowable file size in MB.
 Larger files are skipped.
-- PICTURE_KEEP_NR: How many pictures are kept before they are deleted again.
+- `PICTURE_KEEP_NR`: How many pictures are kept before they are deleted again.
 This can be useful, if you want to have another look at a past but recent picture.

 There are a few more technical options, which you can find in the `Slideshow` class in the `__readEnv` method. (advanced users)